annika4mosner15-arch/Horace-Englossed/tutorial/JS_TUTORIAL.md

 - **`.then(res => res.json())`**:
   Converts the response stream into JSON.
-  - The result: an array of file metadata objects (XML + images).
+  - The result: an array of file metadata (XML).

 - **`.then(files => { ... })`**:
   Works with the parsed file list.
-Splits them into XML files (Poems/TEI) and image files (manuscripts) by their extensions.

 - **`.catch(err => { ... })`**:
   If the initial fetch fails (e.g., bad path or network issue), this block sets an error message in the main content container and logs details for debugging.